grimmer0125/d4c-queue/README.md

 It is possible to use the `module` build with CommonJS require syntax in TypeScript or other build tools.

-### Use latest GitHub code of this library

-1. git clone this repo
-2. in cloned project folder, `yarn link`
-3. `yarn test` or `yarn build`
-4. in your project, `yarn link d4c-queue`.
-Do above ES6/CommonJS import to start to use.
-5. in your project, `yarn unlink d4c-queue` to uninstall.

-The development environment of this library is Node.js v15.14.0 & Visual Studio Code.
-TypeScript 4.2.3 is also used and will be automatically installed in node_modules. [typescript-starter](https://github.com/bitjson/typescript-starter) is used to generate two builds, `main` and `module` via its setting.

 ### Extra optional steps if you want to use decorators from this library

 Keep in mind that `decorators` and `Metadata` are JavaScript proposals and may vary in the future.